-One of the reasons for increased volatility in oil prices in early 2020 was the increased oil supply in the market and uncertainty surrounding production output levels.
+Another reason for the increased volatility in oil prices in early 2020 was the increased oil supply in the market and uncertainty surrounding production output levels.
 On 6 March 2020, a meeting between members of the Organisation of the Petroleum Exporting Countries ("OPEC") and certain non-OPEC oilproducing countries, in particular Russia, failed to reach an agreement on whether to reduce oil production in response to the widespread outbreak of COVID-19 ending three years of cooperation on production levels.
 As a result, OPEC removed all limits on production, thereby prompting both the Kingdom of Saudi Arabia ("Saudi Arabia") and the largest of the UAE's oil-producing individual emirates, Abu Dhabi, along with other producers, to increase production, with Abu Dhabi National Oil Company ("ADNOC") pledging to increase supply to over 4 million barrels of crude oil (including condensates) per day.
 These events, combined with the significant decrease in demand for oil due to the economic slowdown posed by the COVID-19 pandemic, caused a sharp drop in oil prices.
 A series of meetings took place on 9 and 12 April 2020 between OPEC and non-OPEC oil producing countries, which culminated in an agreement to reduce their overall oil production in stages between 1 May 2020 and 30 April 2022.
-During the initial two-month period beginning 1 May 2020, it was agreed that production would be reduced by a total of 9.70 million barrels a day, followed by a six-month period starting 1 July 2020 where production would be reduced by a total of 7.68 million barrels a day, followed by a final 16-month period between 1 January 2021 and 30 April 2022 where production would be reduced by a total of 5.76 million barrels a day.
-In December 2020, OPEC +, which comprises OPEC and its allies, agreed on a compromise to increase oil output slightly from January 2021.
-Oil demand has gradually recovered following the drop at the outset of the COVID-19 pandemic, with prices also supported by Saudi Arabia's voluntary 1 million barrels a day cut in January 2021.
-As demand improved, OPEC+ agreed to partially ease cuts from May 2021 onward, which is expected to continue in the second half of 2021.
-In July 2021, an agreement was reached among OPEC+ members and Abu Dhabi's production will be increased from 3.176 million barrels a day to 3.65 million barrels a day starting in April 2022.
-In addition, it was agreed that the OPEC+ group will increase supply by a further 2 million barrels a day from August 2021 until December 2021 and that it aims to fully phase out cuts by around September 2022.
-However, it is unclear what effect the agreement will have on oil prices in the short- to medium-term and there can be no guarantee that crude oil prices will not decrease.
-The UAE's overall production volumes in 2021 are expected to be lower than 2020 due to the impact of a spike in production on the annual average due to the volatility in oil prices in the first quarter of 2020.
+In May 2022, the OPEC+ group agreed to leave its production plan unchanged despite increased volatility as a result of the Russia and Ukraine conflict.
+On 2 June 2022, OPEC+ members agreed to add 648,000 barrels a day of crude oil to the market in July 2022 and August 2022.
+On 5 October 2022, OPEC+ announced a cut of 2 million (2,000,000) barrels per day to its production target, starting from November 2022 for OPEC and non-OPEC participating countries.
+On 2 April 2023, OPEC+ announced that it would cut more than 1 million barrels a day, with the Kingdom of Saudi Arabia and the UAE reducing production by 500,000 barrels per day and 144,000 barrels per day, respectively.
+It was announced that such voluntary cuts from OPEC+ members will begin in May and last until the end of 2023.
+On 4 June 2023, Saudi Arabia announced that it would be reducing production by 1 million, barrels per day for July 2023 and OPEC+ announced that it would otherwise maintain production at current levels until the end of 2024.
+On 15 August 2023, the OPEC Reference Basket stood at \$87.82.